CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ### Install the NetQ Application

 This step sets up the NetQ Cloud server.
-This process installs the NetQ Cloud server application to be able to receive and aggregate agent data and securely transport the data to the cloud associated with your account.
+This process installs the NetQ Cloud server application to be able to receive and aggregate agent data and transport the data securely to the cloud associated with your account.

 - You must stage the bootstrap and install tarball files in either the local filesystem on netq-ts or on a remote HTTP server accessible from netq-ts.
-See the {{<link text="previous section" title="#Staging the NetQ installation tarballs on the netq-ts" >}} for instructions.
+See the {{<link text="previous section" title="#Stage the NetQ Installation Tarballs" >}} for instructions.
 - The NetQ configuration key associated with the NetQ site/premises that this simulation will occupy is required.
 You receive the key from Cumulus Networks by email as part of NetQ Cloud onboarding.

-For more complete information about installing NetQ, refer to the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ documentation" >}}.
+For more complete information about installing NetQ, refer to the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ documentation" >}}.
 To complete the NetQ Cloud Server installation in the Cumulus demo topology, follow these steps:

 1. Perform the NetQ server bootstrap with the bootstrap tarball.
 Use `eth0` as the interface identifier.
 This step takes a few minutes.